 The VS-17 Panel is a high vis panel used by the US military to be properly identified by adjacent units and overhead flying aircraft.
 VS-17 Panels come in a number of sizes and configurations, however, in general, they come with two high vis colors and tie down points.

 History of the VS-17 Panel

-The VS-17 Panel was first used during the Gulf War to help reduce the amount of friendly fire incidents.
-Since the Gulf war the VS-17 Panel has become a regular part of troop issue and is used heavily around the world as a unit level SOP for identifying troops.
+The VS-17 Panel was first used during the Gulf War to help reduce the number of friendly fire incidents.
+Since the Gulf war, the VS-17 Panel has become a regular part of troop issue and is used heavily around the world as a unit level SOP for identifying troops.